-- VDM observables may be related to the module as a whole, to a Data Path, or they may be lane specific. - VDM observables are identified by a numerical Observable ID. - It is expected that not all possible observables will be supported by all modules or on all lanes.
-To address this situation, modules advertise which observables are being monitored. - Note: This allows adding new observables without major specification changes. - A module advertises supported observables by a 2-byte descriptor register per observable instance (slots). - Unused slots are indicated by a value 00h in both bytes of the slot configuration register. - Up to 64 threshold value sets of four thresholds (quads) each are provided, and each of the 256 observables is associated (by the module) with one of the threshold value sets from a threshold group. - Note: Some performance related observables may not have four thresholds implemented.
-For example, BER does not need low alarm or warning thresholds and SNR does not need high alarm or warning thresholds implemented. - To indicate a missing high (low) threshold, the module shall advertise the maximum (minimum) representable threshold value, because such a threshold cannot be crossed outwards. - Note: It is not specified if crossing (preferred) or reaching a threshold causes Flag setting.
-For full accuracy, it is left for vendors to specify in data sheets which observables have less than all four thresholds implemented. - The observable descriptor registers also indicate the threshold set used for each observable. - Note: The VDM mechanism assumes that several observables may share the same threshold set, e.g. when the same observable is measured on multiple lanes. - The 256 observable slots are split into 4 groups.
-Each group consists of one Page of descriptors, one Page of real-time values (samples), one Page of threshold sets and 1⁄4 Page each of Flags and Masks.
+VDM observables may be related to the module as a whole, to a Data Path, or they may be lane specific.

+VDM observables are identified by a numerical Observable ID.

+It is expected that not all possible observables will be supported by all modules or on all lanes.
+To address this situation, modules advertise which observables are being monitored.

+Note: This allows adding new observables without major specification changes.

+A module advertises supported observables by a 2-byte descriptor register per observable instance (slots).

+Unused slots are indicated by a value 00h in both bytes of the slot configuration register.

+7.1.3.2 Thresholds

+Up to 64 threshold value sets of four thresholds (quads) each are provided, and each of the 256 observables is associated (by the module) with one of the threshold value sets from a threshold group.

+Note: Some performance related observables may not have four thresholds implemented.
+For example, BER does not need low alarm or warning thresholds and SNR does not need high alarm or warning thresholds implemented.

+To indicate a missing high (low) threshold, the module shall advertise the maximum (minimum) representable threshold value, because such a threshold cannot be crossed outwards.

+Note: It is not specified if crossing (preferred) or reaching a threshold causes Flag setting.
+For full accuracy, it is left for vendors to specify in data sheets which observables have less than all four thresholds implemented.

+The actual threshold values can depend on the commissioned set of Applications and therefore may change whenever a new Application is commissioned.

+Note: The module will update threshold values only for that reason.
+For Data Path Applications, the thresholds will be updated when the relevant Data Path reaches DPInitialized.
+For Network Path Applications, the Media Side thresholds will be updated when the relevant Network Path reaches NPInitialized, and the Host side thresholds will be updated when the relevant Host Path reaches DPInitialized.

+Note: It is recommended that hosts interested in the thresholds read them after Data Path Initialization and/or Network Path Initialization.

+The observable descriptor registers also indicate the threshold set used for each observable.

+Note: The VDM mechanism assumes that several observables may share the same threshold set, e.g. when the same observable is measured on multiple lanes.

+7.1.3.3 Structure

+The 256 observable slots are split into 4 groups.
+Each group consists of one Page of descriptors, one Page of real-time values (samples), one Page of threshold sets and 1/4 Page each of Flags and Masks.